chanioxaris/german-credit-data/README.md

 |        01        | 0.093827963023500 |

 The next step, is to loop through all attributes and removing one each time from dataset based on the above table.
-I calculated again the accuracy to find the ideal number of attributes that achieve the best accuracy
+I calculated again the accuracy to find the ideal number of attributes that achieve the best accuracy.

 ![Accuracy](https://github.com/chanioxaris/GermanCreditData-Mining/blob/master/img/Attributes-Accuracy.png)